Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Miradouro de São Pedro de Alcântara is a scenic viewpoint on the eastern side of Jardim São Pedro de Alcântara (São Pedro de Alcântara Park).

-At the center of viewpoint there is a panel made with traditional white and blue tiles forming an image of the downtown buildings with a label associated with the most prominent ones.
+At the center of the viewpoint, there is a panel made with traditional white and blue tiles forming an image of the downtown buildings, labeled with the most prominent ones.

 Cais do Sodré (Sodré Pier)

-Cais do Sodré is a neighborhood that was traditionally an area where seamen would hang around once their ships moor at Cais do Sodré docks.
+Cais do Sodré is a neighborhood that was traditionally an area where seamen would gather once their ships moored at the Cais do Sodré docks.

-Here they would find cheap lodging, the fish market, nautical shops, and prostitution.
+Here they would find cheap lodging, a fish market, nautical shops, and prostitution.

-Today, Cais do Sodré has been upscale with bars, shops and restaurants targeted for tourists, digital nomads and nightclubbers.
+Today, Cais do Sodré has become upscale with bars, shops, and restaurants targeting tourists, digital nomads, and nightclubbers.

-Although, is no longer a sailors ghetto, the area near the pink street still preserves its nautical vibe with several shops outside the street selling products toward the seafaring.
+Although it is no longer a sailors’ ghetto, the area near Pink Street still preserves its nautical vibe with several shops outside the street selling products for seafaring.

 Rua Rosa (Pink Street)

-Rua Rosa, not to be confused with Rua da Rosa in Bairro Alto, also known as Rua Nova do Carvalho (Nova do Carvalho Street), was once the heart of Cais do Sodré Red Light District where prostitutes would offer their services at the bars at sailors which would make their way to these bars after long journeys at the sea.
+Rua Rosa, not to be confused with Rua da Rosa in Bairro Alto, also known as Rua Nova do Carvalho (Nova do Carvalho Street), was once the heart of Cais do Sodré’s Red Light District, where prostitutes would offer their services at bars to sailors who made their way there after long journeys at sea.

-Now has become a place of tourist attraction with the street floor painted in pink, hence its alias name of Pink Street, outdoor sitting and bars for tourists and bourgeois.
-Although it no longer serves as a Red Light district, only the western part of the street has been painted and is a tourist attraction.
+Now it has become a tourist attraction, with the street floor painted pink—hence its alias Pink Street—offering outdoor seating and bars for tourists and the bourgeois.
+Although it no longer serves as a Red Light District, only the western part of the street has been painted and is a tourist attraction.

-The western part that lies beyond the tunnel still holds a traditional look and it was where in recent decades the heavy metal fans would flock on weekends at night due the several bars playing heavy metal that line up in this part of the street.
+The western part that lies beyond the tunnel still holds a traditional look and was where, in recent decades, heavy metal fans would flock on weekend nights due to the several bars playing heavy metal that line this part of the street.

 Time Out Market Lisboa

-Time Out Market Lisboa is a trendy market and it lies in the Western wing of Mercado da Ribeira (Ribeira market), a traditional fresh produce and fish market open to the public since 1 of January of 1882.
+Time Out Market Lisboa is a trendy market located in the western wing of Mercado da Ribeira (Ribeira Market), a traditional fresh produce and fish market open to the public since January 1, 1882.

-It's worth to visit both wings, one with vibe of a traditional market, and the other, opened for public since 2014, with a hipster style food stalls around its inner perimeter with both traditional Portuguese food as well pizzas, sushi and alike, and at the center bench tables fit for a chat and a food bite.
+It’s worth visiting both wings: one with the vibe of a traditional market, and the other, opened to the public since 2014, with hipster-style food stalls around its inner perimeter offering both traditional Portuguese food as well as pizzas, sushi, and similar dishes, and at the center, bench tables perfect for chatting and grabbing a bite.

 Ribeira das Naus

 Ribeira das Naus is the avenue that connects Cais do Sodré with Praça do Comércio.
-In 2012, began the renovation of this area, giving it back to the pedestrians.
-There is still a lane for cars but it was reduced to the minimum being replaced with large sidewalks.
+In 2012, renovations began to give this area back to pedestrians.
+There is still a lane for cars, but it was reduced to a minimum and replaced with large sidewalks.

-Today it's an area popular for sunset watching, as the sun sets under the 25 April Bridge.
-There are cafés on the shoreline, outdoor sitting area and reclining seats.
-Often you will have a street stall that sells pinnacles sliced at top with a straw.
+Today it’s a popular area for sunset watching, as the sun sets under the 25 de Abril Bridge.
+There are cafés along the shoreline, outdoor seating areas, and reclining seats.
+Often there’s a street stall selling pineapples sliced at the top with a straw.

-On the avenue shoreline there is a gentle slope, allowing you to descend to the river.
-A few pedestrians venture themselves by having their feet dipped on the river but swimming is strictly forbidden.
+On the avenue’s shoreline, there is a gentle slope allowing you to descend to the river.
+A few pedestrians venture to dip their feet in the river, but swimming is strictly forbidden.

 Alfama

-This was one of the neighborhoods which survived the devastation of the 1755 earthquake, hence its chaotic layout.
+This was one of the neighborhoods that survived the devastation of the 1755 earthquake, hence its chaotic layout.

 Upper Alfama

-Most of the attractions on Upper Alfama are along the tram line which runs across several streets.
-This area is usually flocked with tourists, cars, tourist rickshaws (tuk-tuks) in a perfect harmonic chaos.
+Most of the attractions in Upper Alfama are along the tram line that runs across several streets.
+This area is usually crowded with tourists, cars, and tourist rickshaws (tuk-tuks) in perfect harmonic chaos.

 Along this tram line, the main attractions are: